 The pockets make these hiking shorts unique.
 You’ll get 8 pockets: 2 front hand, 2 back, 2 zippered pockets on the side, 1 stealth cellphone and 1 3D cellphone.
 I’m sure you’ll find a spot for absolutely everything you want to carry on the trail with all those choices.
 I particularly like the security of the zippered side pockets, which is where I’d probably carry a phone.

 PROS: These shorts can take a lot of abuse on the trail.
 The Kuhl Renegade hiking shorts for men are softshell shorts, which means they will protect you like you had a shell on while still breathing.
 Perfect for rough terrain or a rocky trail.
 The addition of Spandex means these are super stretchy, ensuring a comfortable fit all day.
 On top of that, the gusseted crotch will stretch with you, so there is no tugging as you climb.
 The zippered side pocket is large enough for your phone.
 And they look great so can easily double for casual wear.

 CONS: The waist is a traditional fit which means there isn’t a lot of stretch in the waistband.
 As always, that is a personal style preference, so it’s something to consider.
 Many reviewers commented that these run a little small, so if you are in-between sizes order up.

 Best Athletic Cut Hiking Shorts – The North Face Men’s Wander Shorts

 Our Review of The North Face Men’s Wander Shorts

-CONS: We love hiking in athletic style shorts in the summer, but be aware that they aren’t great for tough terrain as there is very little protection covering your legs as you push through branches and thorns.
+CONS: We love hiking in athletic-style shorts in the summer, but be aware that they aren’t great for rugged terrain as there is very little protection covering your legs as you push through branches and thorns.